-- The creation of a standardized POST form (subject to the form requirements listed below). - The procedures for the use of a POST form within various residential settings, including, but not limited to, adult foster care facilities and health facilities. - The circumstances under which a photocopy, facsimile, or digital image of a completed POST form is considered valid for purposes of a health professional, a health facility, an adult care facility, or emergency medical services personnel complying with the orders for medical treatment on the form.
+- The creation of a standardized POST form (subject to the form requirements listed below). - Medical orders to be included on the POST form that relate to emergency and nonemergency situations. - The creation of an information form. - The procedures for the use of a POST form within a residential setting. - The circumstances under which a photocopy, facsimile, or digital image of a completed POST form is considered valid for purposes of a health professional, a health facility, an adult care facility, or emergency medical services personnel complying with the orders for medical treatment on the POST form.

-The committee is abolished after MDHHS receives the recommendations.
+The committee would be abolished after MDHHS receives the recommendations.

-Within three years after the bill takes effect, the MDHHS director will appoint an ad hoc committee in the same manner as the original committee, and set its first meeting.
-Within 90 days of that meeting, the committee must submit recommendations for any changes to the rules, POST form, and legislative changes to Part 56B that the committee deems necessary or appropriate.
-The committee is abolished after MDHHS receives the recommendations.
+By 3 years after the bill takes effect, the MDHHS director would appoint an ad hoc committee in the same manner as the original committee and set its first meeting.
+Within 90 days of that meeting, the committee must submit recommendations for any changes to the rules, POST form, or information form, and legislative changes to Part 56B, that the committee deems necessary or appropriate.
+The committee would be abolished after MDHHS receives the recommendations.